Jump to content

 Once the Last Battle was over, Harad sought to end Garahan's life at a sweep, only to be reminded by Nuadu that just as there is no light without shadow, so Arinar cannot exist without any of its Gods.
 The Celestial Brothers combined their powers to cast a spell of eternal slumber upon Garahan, erasing all traces of his influence on Arinar as he shut his eyelids.
 Harad and Nuadu assigned the finest human and elven warriors to stand immortal guard over the Fallen God, their immortality coming at the cost of all former ties and affections.
 The guards were commanded to watch Garahan at all times of day and night, and let none into his prison, whether friend or foe.
 To this day, the Immortal Guards, oblivious to their kin and names, keep their watch over Garahan's hold by where the Last Battle broke out…

-Meanwhile, King Orin stood motionless on the battlefield, as if unaware that his army had long since vanished, when Nuadu approached him and said, “I will restore what you have lost.
-Henceforth, you alone have power over your fate and can decide it as you see fit.
-It is your fault that doomed hundreds of thousands of lives, and it is at their expense that I am extending your life to an almost immortal term.
-I will bestow upon you the revelation of the world's past and future, but you will no longer have the right to influence its destiny.
-I will also take your sight, for you and Garahan are now bound together, and even as he slumbers, he can still observe Arinar through your eyes.
+Meanwhile, King Orin stood motionless on the battlefield, seemingly oblivious to the disappearance of his army, when Nuadu approached him and declared, “I will restore what has been lost to you.
+Henceforth, you alone have power over your fate and may shape it as you will.
+It is your fault that doomed hundreds of thousands of lives, and it is at their behest that I extend your life to an almost immortal term.
+I bestow upon you visions of the world's past and future, yet you shall no longer sway its destiny.
+Furthermore, I will take your sight, for you and Garahan are now bound together, and even as he slumbers, he may still witness Arinar through your eyes.
 Now go, and seek your own path.”
 And so he did, now blind but immensely wise.
 Near the site of the Last Battle, he built the Forge of the Gods, where the great hero could one day forge the Spear anew from the shards scattered across the world.
 To this day, Orin remains by the Forge as he envisions the future of Arinar…

 The Great Rift wrought havoc and sorrow to the entire world.
-The domain of the Mountain Clans shook with earthquakes for weeks until the raging sea gave way to overwhelm the mountains and separated Godgorrath from the rest of Arinar, leaving the rugged island isolated.
-The few highlanders who returned to their home after the Last Battle shared with their kin all they had witnessed, and many nights since have echoed with legends of the great battle and the mighty Spear that will bring former foes to justice.
+The domain of the Mountain Clans shook with earthquakes for weeks until the raging sea gave way to overwhelm the mountains, severing Godgorrath from the rest of Arinar and leaving the rugged island isolated.
+The few highlanders who returned home after the Last Battle shared with their kin all they had witnessed, and many nights since have echoed with legends of the great battle and the mighty Spear that will bring former foes to justice.

 As most of the Legion perished in the Great Rift, the remnants of the Forsaken army fled southward until they reached Moraktar, lying as a separate island southeast of the desecrated Kronun.
 It is there, amidst the dark woods and poisonous swamps, that the Forsaken erected their citadel and began to rekindle the Legion.
 Even as the centuries passed, the undead remained loyal to their eternal bond with the defeated Garahan – and the Spear.

-Tainted by the Legion's pervasive corruption, the Eternal Forest was irreversibly scarred during the Great Rift and severed from its roots on an isolated island.
+Tainted by the Legion's pervasive blight, the Eternal Forest was irreversibly scarred during the Great Rift and severed from its roots on an isolated island.
 This calamity rendered any hopes of restoration a distant dream.
-In search of refuge, the elves ventured northward and settled for new dwellings in the pristine woods of Melvendil, untouched by the Forsaken hordes.
-Nuadu, for his part, bestowed upon his children saplings of six White Trees, to remind the elves of the Tree of Life and to harbor within their mighty bodies the life forces of the Firstborn.
-As they settled in Melvendil, the elves re-established the Council of Twelve, consisting of the most illustrious heroes of the Last Battle, who would wisely rule their kin for millennia.
-With each passing day, the elves honored the Last Battle that spared Arinar from destruction at the dreadful cost of the Great Rift, holding onto the hope that the newly forged Spear would restore the fractured world to harmony.
+In search of sanctuary, the elves ventured northward and settled for new dwellings in the pristine woods of Melvendil, untouched by the Forsaken hordes.
+Nuadu gifted his progeny with saplings of six White Trees as a remembrance of the Tree of Life, harboring within their robust trunks the vital essence of the Firstborn.
+Settling in Melvendil, the elves reinstated the Council of Twelve, composed of the Last Battle's most illustrious champions, who would wisely rule their kin for eons.
+With each passing day, the elves honored the Last Battle that spared Arinar from destruction at the dreadful cost of the Great Rift, holding onto the hope that a newly forged Spear might one day reconcile the sundered world.

-The humans implored Harad to stay in Arinar, but he was adamant, declaring, “You cannot eradicate evil from this world; not even we Gods can do that.
-You have triumphed, but no battle secures eternal peace.
-Therefore, you, my children, must forever remain vigilant against evil.
-All who fought in the Last Battle, I name you the Chosen and bestow upon you a portion of my power.
+The humans implored Harad to remain in Arinar, but he was adamant, proclaiming, “You cannot eradicate evil from this world; not even we Gods are capable of such a feat.
+You have triumphed, yet no battle secures eternal peace.
+Thus, you, my children, must forever stand vigilant against evil.
+All who fought in the Last Battle, I name you the Chosen and bestow upon you a share of my power.
 With any fortune, find the Spear's shards before the forces of evil do, for this weapon is the very essence of Arinar's life – or its demise!”
-The Chosen did not return to their homeland, ravaged by the Cursed King, but set sail to one of the many islands that emerged during the Great Rift – naming it Langasard and founding the splendid city of Altgard at its heart.
-Duke Almis, who had survived the Great Battle, became the first Chosen Emperor, ruling long and justly.
-He established the Order of Divine Light to safeguard the kingdom, ratified the Eternal Peace with the Firstborn, and founded the Magical Academy.
-The majestic cathedrals he erected in Harad's honor bore witness to the Chosen's commitment to their God's edict to forge the Spear anew and brandish it against evil in Arinar.
+The Chosen did not return to their homeland, ravaged by the Cursed King, but instead set sail to one of the many islands that emerged during the Great Rift – naming it Langasard and founding the splendid city of Altgard at its heart.
+Duke Almis, who had survived the Great Battle, ascended as the first Chosen Emperor, ruling long and justly.
+He instituted the Order of Divine Light to protect the kingdom, reaffirmed the Eternal Peace with the Firstborn, and founded the Magical Academy.
+The majestic cathedrals he erected to Harad's glory bore witness to the Chosen's commitment to their God's edict to forge the Spear anew and wield it against the evil in Arinar.

-The forefathers said that a lean peace is better than a glorious war.
-After the War of the Spear concluded, the Firstborn and the Chosen harbored hopes for an era of peace to grace Arinar – hopes that were soon challenged.
+The forefathers claimed that a meager peace surpasses a grand war.
+Following the War of the Spear, both the Firstborn and the Chosen harbored hopes for an era of peace to grace Arinar – hopes that were soon challenged.
 Before long, the Mountain Clans honed the art of navigation and began to raid the shores of Melvendil and Langasard, while a ghostly threat loomed in the south where the Forsaken lurked.
 Shortly thereafter, the four races would align under two banners once more in a fierce battle to decide the destiny of the Spear – and of Arinar itself.

 So spoke the blind man – Orin, the Cursed King, who nearly caused Arinar's ruin, and the only mortal privy to the world's past and future…